Prollylater/SeeThing/README.md

-# OpenGL ImGui Application
+# Yet to be Named OpenGL-Based Application

+This application offer a graphical interface and code base aiming to be modulable for testing and implementing computer vision algorithm going from segmentation to color transfer and much more.
-This project is an OpenGL-based application utilizing ImGui for the graphical user interface, GLEW for managing OpenGL extensions, and CMake for building the project.
+The project is an OpenGL-based application utilizing ImGui for the graphical user interface, GLEW for managing OpenGL extensions, and CMake for building the project.

-MeshClouder is a standalone program developed in C++ for Linux and Windows.
-It allows you to transform 3D mesh files (in .obj and .ply formats) into point clouds.
-The project aims to provide a user-friendly graphical interface to facilitate the conversion process.
-Users can adjust various parameters for the mesh-to-point cloud conversion and export the resulting point cloud as a .ply file.

 ## Table of Contents
 1. [Features](#features)